We’ll come clean straightaway and admit that the best form of recommendation is still perceived to be word of mouth. Second is social media?

 Do you widen your choice of products or services?

-Should you aim for local dominance and focus on being the best in your area?
+Should you aim for local high street dominance and focus on being the best in your area?

 The real alternative to word of mouth though, to return to this article’s start is SOCIAL PROOF.